"The creative and questioning attitude which runs through the veins of Goldsmiths has helped me with everything"

 |tbc||An Introduction to the Teaching and Learning of English as a Foreign Language||tbc|

 You explore the link between language and identity in both individual and cultural contexts.
-This course-unit explores the assumptions behind learning and teaching English as a further language.
+This module-unit explores the assumptions behind learning and teaching English as a further language.
 It also considers the practical teaching strategies involved in this process and uses workshops and microteaching as part of this.

 |tbc||Knowledge and Power||tbc|